UKHomeOffice/engineering-guidance-and-standards/docs/principles/ho-qat-principles.md

 title: Quality assurance and testing
 date: 2024-11-25
 tags:
+- Testing
+- Quality
-- quality assurance and testing
+- Quality assurance and testing
-- test engineering
+- Test engineering
 ---

 These principles represent the minimum set of considerations for any QAT activity.